ip-repo/exif-view/README.md

 python run.py c:/A/FileSome/where/On/The/System/file.html
 ```
 ## How to launch ExifViewer from command line
-On windows you can execute bat files from cmd so we will use that to launch ExifViewer when ever we type in a specific command.
+On windows you can execute bat files from cmd so we will use that to launch ExifViewer when ever we type in a specific command.<br>
-Lets say we have some where on the system a folder that holds script bat `my-scripts` indside of it lets create a bat file called `exifview.bat`.
+Lets say we have some where on the system a folder that holds script bat `my-scripts` indside of it lets create a bat file called `exifview.bat`.<br>
 Note that the command syntx in command line will be the name of the bat file so for us it will be `exifview`.

-Now our bat script is simple.
+Now our bat script is simple.<br>
-First we activate the venv of exif-view or a venv that has `PySide6`.
+First we activate the venv of exif-view or a venv that has `PySide6`.<br>
-Then we run the exif-view python entry point `run.py`.
-Note that the symbols `%*` mean that every argument we send from the command line it send to the run.py when it is executed.
+Then we run the exif-view python entry point `run.py`.<br> Note that the symbols `%*` mean that every argument we send from the command line will be passed to the run.py when it is executed.
 This script will function better with full paths, try avoiding partial paths.

 ```console